 At TeV energies, the Higgs field quartic coupling increases with energy due to renormalization-group running.
 However, it is a prediction of the SM that this coupling turns over and begins to decrease at very high energies.
-For the current central values of SM parameters, the Higgs quartic coupling becomes negative at about 1011 GeV, leading to a vacuum instability, assuming that the SM is still exact at those energies.
+For the current central values of SM parameters, the Higgs quartic coupling becomes negative at about 10^{11} GeV, leading to a vacuum instability, assuming that the SM is still exact at those energies.
 Within the SM, the outcome depends sensitively on the values of the Higgs boson mass and the top quark mass.
 We do not know today what the SM predicts for our universe.

 Figure 13.1: top: Regions of stability, metastability, and instability of the SM vacuum, shown as a function of m_H and m_t , showing the current best values in the region of metastability. bottom: Renormalization-group evolution of the Higgs quartic coupling to large Q assuming $m_t = 173.1 \text{ GeV}$ (left) and $m_t = 171.0 \text{ GeV}$ (right).
-From [602].
+From [611].

 Precision measurements of these two quantities to the accuracy projected for the ILC will resolve this.
-The nature of the SM vacuum state as a function of the top quarks and Higgs boson masses is shown in Fig. 13.1 [602].
-As is shown in the bottom graphs in this figure, a change of 2 GeV in the central value of the top quark mass brings us from eventual instability to stability.
-Since the calculation uses the short-distance value of the top quark mass, the uncertainty must include the error in converting the top quark mass as measured in experiment (e.g., the pole mass) to a short-distance value (e.g., the MS mass).
+The nature of the SM vacuum state as a function of the top quarks and Higgs boson masses has been studied in [611] and more recently in [612, 613].
+The current situation is shown in Fig. 13.1.
+As we can see from the bottom graphs in this figure, a change of 2 GeV in the central value of the top quark mass brings us from eventual instability to stability.
+Since the calculation uses the short-distance value of the top quark mass, the uncertainty must include the error in converting the top quark mass as measured in experiment (e.g., the pole mass) to a short-distance value (e.g., the \overline{MS} mass).
 Thus, this calculation, within the SM, requires very precisely understood inputs at the energy of the electroweak scale.
 We have seen above that the ILC will determine the Higgs boson mass to a precision of 15 MeV and the short-distance top quark mass to a precision of 40 MeV, well within the requirements for a definitive statement.

 If the future experiment proves the SM vacuum metastable, two possibilities arise.
 On the one hand, the SM could be exactly correct up to the scale of the instability.
-In that case, we will need to understand how the universe before the electroweak phase transition settled down to the 6320 metastable vacuum of today.
+In that case, we will need to understand how the universe before the electroweak phase transition settled down to the metastable vacuum of today.
 Alternatively, new physics may arise below the energy scale of 10^{10} GeV, where the value of the four-point interaction of the Higgs boson becomes negative, and this could change the physics of the Higgs potential in such a way as to make the vacuum state stable.
-Such new physics may exist above the scale of 1 TeV or so, which is directly or indirectly explored in current particle experiments, but it may also occur at lower scales, since the nature of the Higgs 6325 boson remains largely unexplored.
+Such new physics may exist above the scale of 1 TeV or so, which is directly or indirectly explored in current particle experiments, but it may also occur at lower scales, since the nature of the Higgs boson remains largely unexplored.

-Another intriguing possibility is that the Higgs boson and top quark masses are such that the balance point toward instability is moved just to Planck scale, as indicated in the right-hand graph in Fig. 13.1.
-In this case, it is possible to arrange that the Higgs field is the inflaton which is responsible for generating cosmic structure [603, 604].
+Another intriguing possiblity is that the Higgs boson and top quark masses are such that the 6420 balance point toward instability is moved just to Planck scale, as indicated in the right-hand graph in Fig. 13.1.
+In this case, it is possible to arrange that the Higgs field is the inflaton which is responsible for generating cosmic structure [614, 615].